Logo BusinessBecause - The business school voice

 How long is the GMAT Quant section?

-You must balance speed and accuracy as you have only 62 minutes to complete 31 multiple-choice questions in the GMAT Quant section.
+You have 45 minutes to complete 21 multiple-choice questions in the GMAT Quant section.

 Calculators are not allowed in the quant section of the GMAT so you’ll need to sharpen your mental math ability.

-The GMAT is designed to test your mental math, logic, and problem-solving abilities.
+The GMAT is designed to test your mental math and problem-solving abilities.
 That’s why you can’t use a calculator.
 You shouldn’t need a calculator to solve problems, and the fact you can’t use a calculator is built into the design of the test.

 Is GMAT math hard?